ansible-collections/amazon.cloud/README.md

 # AWS Cloud Control Collection for Ansible
 The AWS Cloud Control Collection is an experimental alpha collection of generated modules using the Cloud Control API for interacting with AWS Services.

-This content is not intended for production in its current state.
+This work is being made available for research purposes on the Cloud Control API and community feedback on the user experience of API generated module like these.
+Therefore, this content is not intended for production in its current state.

 <!--start requires_ansible-->
 ## Ansible version compatibility